High school seniors design educational systems change

 Jen’s network included one Discovery Project teacher, the districts bus driver, the schools technology lead and her classmate David.
 Adding Jen’s comments to the learning network map also showed David and Jen’s support of each other.

 Brian was attending Albany Public Schools and was interested in learning about auto cad.
-He participated in the districts work based learning program and was connected Lemons Millwork, a family-owned cabinet-making business.
-Brians learning network, like Autumn and Jen’s, was individualized and supported his applying auto cad at Lemons Millworks.
+He participated in the districts work based learning program at Lemons Millwork, a family-owned cabinet-making business.
+Brian’s learning network, like Autumn and Jen’s, was individualized and supported his applying auto cad at Lemons Millworks.
 The collaboration included Lemons Millwork employees, staff from Linn Benton Community College and two Albany Public Schools staff.

 “A system is a network of interdependent components that work together to try to accomplish the aim of the system.
 A system must have an aim.
 The aim is a value judgement.”